-Best book for mystics: Meditation without Gurus: A Guide to the Heart of the Practice by Clark Strand
+Best Spirituality Book for Depression: Meditation without Gurus: A Guide to the Heart of the Practice by Clark Strand

 Written by a former Zen Buddhist monk, Meditation without Gurus is a beautifully-written answer to spiritual gurus who believe that their meditation practice is best.

-The purpose of book: to strip meditation down to its essentials–to uncomplicate it.
+The purpose of this book: to strip meditation down to its essentials–to uncomplicate it.

 The author’s advice includes: